kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 *         minikube   minikube   minikube
 ```

-This command shows some of the info stored in the kubectl config file.
-By default this file is called config,it's located in your home directory.
+This command shows some of the info taken from the kubectl config file.

 ```popup animation
 ~/.kube/config